colinkeenan/silentcast/README.md

 ![SetArea.png](SetArea.png)

 - Fullscreen
     - Records the entire screen.
-Dialogue <span style="color:green;">1</span> will be next because dialogues <span style="color:green;">3</span> and <span style="color:green;">2</span> aren't needed.
+Dialog <span style="color:green;">1</span> will be next because dialogs <span style="color:green;">3</span> and <span style="color:green;">2</span> aren't needed.
 - Transparent Window Interior
     - Records the area defined by a transparent window.
-The next dialogue will be <span style="color:green;">3</span> and it will popup along with a transparent window which you can use to outline the area of the screen you want to record.
+The next dialog will be <span style="color:green;">3</span> and it will popup along with a transparent window which you can use to outline the area of the screen you want to record.
 The transparent window will automatically close before recording begins.
 - Interior of a Window
-    - Records the interior of the "next active window" which is the window that will become active after closing dialogue <span style="color:green;">2</span>.
+    - Records the interior of the "next active window" which is the window that will become active after closing dialog <span style="color:green;">2</span>.
 The interior may include a menu bar or other UI elements, but does not include the title-bar or borders.
 - Entirety of a Window
-    - Records the "next active window" which is the window that will become active after closing dialogue <span style="color:green;">2</span>.
+    - Records the "next active window" which is the window that will become active after closing dialog <span style="color:green;">2</span>.
 The entire window will be recorded, including the title-bar and borders.

 #### Set Frames per second